 Remembrance Day for Lost Species, November 30, is a chance each year to explore the stories of extinct and critically endangered species, cultures, lifeways, and ecological communities.

 In 2011, the idea for ONCA emerged when our founder Laura Coleman wanted to find a way to platform stories about the issues that affected the animals and humans who she met at a small wildlife refuge in the Bolivian jungle.
 Since opening in 2012, ONCA has become a space for exploring stories about extinctions, that also acknowledge and pay proper attention to the related human experiences of injustice or oppression.

-Since 2011, ONCA has joined groups in the UK and internationally to meet on November 30th and hold memorials for extinct species.
+Since 2011, ONCA has joined groups in the UK and internationally to meet on November 30 and hold gatherings for Lost Species Day.
 We continue to host a range of events that support the remembering of what has been lost, celebrations of and commitments to what remains, and the development of creative and practical solutions.

 If you want to find out more about our work on RDLS click the link below.

 Get in touch

 Join in with Lost Species Day events across the world.